Multipath routing

-Multipath routing is a routing technique simultaneously using multiple alternative paths through a network.
+Multipath routing is a routing technique that simultaneously uses multiple alternative paths through a network.
 This can yield a variety of benefits such as fault tolerance, increased bandwidth, and improved security.

 Mobile networks

 To improve performance or fault tolerance, concurrent multipath routing (CMR) is often taken to mean simultaneous management and utilization of multiple available paths for the transmission of streams of data.
 The streams may be emanating from a single application or multiple applications.
 A stream is assigned a separate path, as uniquely possible given the number of paths available.
 If there are more streams than available paths, some streams will share paths.
 CMR provides better utilization of bandwidth by creating multiple transmission queues.
-It provides a degree of fault tolerance in that should a path fail, only the traffic assigned to that path is affected.
+It provides a degree of fault tolerance in that, should a path fail, only the traffic assigned to that path is affected.
 There is also, ideally, an alternative path immediately available upon which to continue or restart the interrupted stream.

-CMR provides better transmission performance and fault tolerance by providing simultaneous, parallel transport over multiple carriers with the ability to reassign an interrupted stream, and by load balancing over available assets.
+CMR provides better transmission performance and fault tolerance by providing simultaneous, parallel transport over multiple carriers with the ability to reassign an interrupted stream and by load balancing over available assets.
 However, under CMR, some applications may be slower in offering traffic to the transport layer, thus starving paths assigned to them, causing under-utilization.
 Also, moving to the alternative path will incur a potentially disruptive period during which the connection is re-established.

 True CMR

 A more powerful form of CMR (true CMR) goes beyond merely presenting paths to applications to which they can bind.
 True CMR aggregates all available paths into a single, virtual path.

 Applications send their packets to this virtual path, which is de-multiplexed at the network Layer.
-The packets are distributed to the physical paths via some algorithm e.g. round-robin or weighted fair queuing.
+The packets are distributed to the physical paths via some algorithm, e.g., round-robin or weighted fair queuing.
 Should a link fail, succeeding packets are not directed to that path and the stream continues uninterrupted to the application through the remaining path(s).
-This method provides significant performance benefits over the application level CMR:
+This method provides significant performance benefits over the application-level CMR: